Charlotte Summers: 2017: Little Big Shots (aired 2018)

+2017–2019: Menudo Noche

+Hosted by Juan Y Medio, Charlotte was a regular guest on this regional tv programme singing well known songs.

+2019: Best of Number 1s (Japan)

+In December 2018, Charlotte was invited to appear on a popular Japanese TV show, and was flown out to Tokyo to participate in a competition featuring 6 of the best child singers in Japan and the rest of the World.
+The Show was aired on January 1st 2019.
+Charlotte was hailed as the winner after singing " New York, New York" and " I was born to love you" by Freddie Mercury.

 2019: America's Got Talent (AGT)

-Soul-blues singer Charlotte Summers appeared on America's Got Talent Season 14 (2019) 3 times at age 13.
+Summers appeared on America's Got Talent Season 14 (2019) 3 times at age 13.

 Audition

 In the first round, she received a standing ovation from the audience and all 4 judges for her rendition of Screamin' Jay Hawkins' "I Put a Spell on You".

 Judge Cuts

 For the judge cuts Charlotte performed her own rendition of "You Don't Own Me" recorded by Lesley Gore in 1963.
 Her performance received a standing ovation from the audience, the 4 judges, and the guest judge Jay Leno, and they advanced her to the quarterfinals.

 Quarterfinals

 Her quarterfinals performance consisted of singing Shirley Bassey's "Diamonds Are Forever" from the James Bond film of the same name.
 Due to her placement in America's Vote, the number of votes she received in the Dunkin' Save and the judges voting, she was forced into a tiebreaker where she was eventually eliminated from the competition.